bjexe/gift-coordinator/README.md

-# A project currently in the planning stage using Next.js
+# A gift coordinating project currently in the planning stage using Next.js